 As he did every week, the good Reverend Fogherty approached the pulpit microphone while still wearing his clip-on mic.
 The screech of the feedback jolted the church out of its trance.
 Young Reverend Waite’s eyes were locked on his shoes as he clenched his holy jaw.
-Befuddled, Reverend Fogherty stepped away, then realized his mistake, removed the clip-on mic, and stepped back up to the pulpit.
+Befuddled, Reverend Fogherty stepped away, then realized his mistake, turned off the clip-on mic, and stepped back up to the pulpit.
 Tom had seen the same thing happen every week for the last two years.

 Jim Blake reduced the angle of slump in his chair.
 The cameraman aimed his tripod-mounted camera at the pulpit to capture this historic moment.
 And Reverend Fogherty began.

 “My sons, my daughters, uh... my sons’ and daughters’ children, whether they are sons or daughters themselves of those, my sons and, uh, daughters...
 Um, my children...
 I don’t mean my children, of course...
 I don’t have any children... what I mean is God’s children...
 In a very real sense, we are all God’s children, in the sense that he is the Father, and we, all of us, in the world, we are the children...
 Yes, um, that’s it.
 We are the world.
 We are the children...”

 Ol’ Fogey didn’t weave sermons as much as tangled them like old fishing line.
 Members of the congregation exchanged glances as Reverend Fogherty wandered further and further from any discernible point in his homily.